Face Fit Testing

 Every individual has a uniquely shaped face, whereas all masks of the same make and model are identical.
 Therefore one size clearly cannot fit nor adequately protect every individual.
 To ensure the mask adequately protects the person a Face Fit Test should be completed.

-We use a quantitative fit testing approach using a TSI Portacount.
+We are Fit2Fit Accreddited Face Fit Testers and offer a quantitative face fit testing approach using a TSI Portacount and quanlitative face fit testing using a taste test in a hood .
 This avoids subjective test differences that can be associated with qualitative testing.

 We can help you to manage this by completing face fit testing for your employees.
 These can be part of a health surveillance program or a standalone face fit test.
 It typically includes a questionnaire and a person wearing their own mask and performing a series of tests to establish if the mask fits correctly under the normal stresses of use.
 One face fit test is required for each different type of mask used.